-2.1 Unpacking and Handling
+2.1 Unpacking & Handling

-When unpacking and handling the product, always lift it by its base.
-Do not use the door or any other projecting cover or component to support the equipment when moving it.
-Use two or more people to carry the product where possible.
+When unpacking or moving the product, always lift by its base; do not use the door or any other projecting cover or component to support the equipment when moving it.
+Use a fork lift or pallet truck to move the product; position the product on a level surface and use an adequate number of personnel to safely move the product into position.